SarahAbuirmeileh/MasteringJavaScriptIn10Days/Day 3 .md

     let fact = {
         statement : "Sarah is the queen of programming", answer : true,
-        explanation : " Sarah possesses exceptional skills and expertise in the field of programming, she possesses a deep understanding of programming concepts and she is a highly skilled programmer who can tackle complex problems and create innovative solutions."
+        explanation :  " Sarah possesses exceptional skills and expertise in the field of programming, she is a highly skilled programmer who can tackle complex problems and create innovative solutions."
     }